-Since not all transformers are as critical as others, it is up to the utility or the LPT owner to develop a monitoring and testing program that best suits their needs.
-DGA, oil quality, furan testing, and offline testing must be performed at a minimum.
-Online monitoring provides a great deal of data that can be used to make informed decisions in a relatively quick timeframe and therefore should be considered, especially for critical LPTs.
+Since not all transformers are as critical as others it is up to the utility to develop a monitoring and testing program that best suits their needs.
+Dissolved Gas Analysis, Oil Quality, Furan Testing, and Offline testing must be performed at a minimum.
+Online monitoring provides a great deal of data that can be used to make informed decisions in a realatively quick timeframe and therefore should be considered especially for critical LPTs.